I was working with Serge in the UBS building in Field Street, ca.1981

 WTF?
 I thought; ‘Hmm’ I said, ‘Sounds like the UBS sign fell off the building!’
 I was about to change eyes when my door flew open and Serge darted in “Excuse Me” he panted, flung open my window and hopped out nimble as a cricket, as old and grey as he was.
 WTF again?

-I stuck my head out and there was Serge bending over a man in a grey suit lying face-down on the tarry-stuff covering the roof over the street-level shops below us.
+I stuck my head out and there was Serge in his ice cream suit bending over a man in a grey suit lying face-down on the tarry-stuff covering the roof over the street-level shops below us.

-Turns out he was a lawyer.
+Turns out the grey suit was a lawyer.
 Partner in the firm on the fifth floor, who took to plummeting.
 We were on the second floor so he only fell three stories and survived.
 Came back to work a few months later limping with a stick.

 pic of downtown durban from thegreengallery.co.za